NAVER Z joins Tech Coalition to Prevent Sexual Exploitation and Abuse of Children Online

 About the Tech Coalition

 The Tech Coalition facilitates the global tech industry's fight against the online sexual abuse and exploitation of children.
-An alliance of technology companies of varying sizes and sectors, Tech Coalition members work together to drive critical advances in technology and adoption of best practices for keeping children safe online.
+Founded in 2006, the Coalition is an alliance of technology companies of varying sizes and sectors that work together to drive critical advances in technology and adoption of best practices for keeping children safe online.
 The Coalition convenes and aligns the global tech industry, pooling their knowledge and expertise, to help all the members better prevent, detect, report, and remove online child sexual abuse content.
-The coalition represents a powerful core of expertise that is moving the tech industry towards a safer digital world.
+The coalition represents a powerful core of expertise that is moving the tech industry towards a digital world where children are free to play, learn, and explore without fear of harm.